About

 Rev. Thomas Marston Perchlik

 Thomas first became acquainted with the Unitarian Universalist Church in 1977.
-Serving the church as an active youth leader, he worked with teens from Colorado, New Mexico, Texas, and other parts of the continent.
-After high school, Thomas attended college in Greeley and Boulder, Co.
-He received a BA in Humanities from the University of Colorado in 1983.
-His seminary studies were at the IIiff School of Theology in Denver where he received a Master of Divinity degree in 1990.
-Rev. Perchlik was ordained in early 1991 and served congregations in Laramie, Wyoming and Lubbock, Texas.
+During the following years, he served as an active youth leader along with teens from Colorado, New Mexico, and elsewhere.
+After high school, Thomas received a BA in Humanities from the University of Colorado in 1983.
+He received a Master of Divinity degree from the IIiff School of Theology in Denver, in 1990 Rev. Perchlik was ordained in early 1991 and has served congregations in Laramie, Wyoming, Lubbock, Texas, Muncie, Indiana, Saint Louis, Missouri, Olympia, Washington, Bainbridge Island, Washington, Solana Beach, California and Shoreline, Washington.

 Hello Tom.